facebook/react/docs/docs/03-interactivity-and-dynamic-uis.md

 With React you simply pass your event handler as a camelCased prop similar to how you'd do it in normal HTML.
 React ensures that all events behave identically in IE8 and above by implementing a synthetic event system.
 That is, React knows how to bubble and capture events according to the spec, and the events passed to your event handler are guaranteed to be consistent with [the W3C spec](http://www.w3.org/TR/DOM-Level-3-Events/), regardless of which browser you're using.

-If you'd like to use React on a touch device (i.e. a phone or tablet), simply call `React.initializeTouchEvents(true);` to turn them on.
+If you'd like to use React on a touch device such as a phone or tablet, simply call `React.initializeTouchEvents(true);` to enable touch event handling.

 ## Under the Hood: Autobinding and Event Delegation